Frequently Asked Questions

-AURA-100 UAVs can be operated rain, snow or overcast without restrictions with the exception of icing weather conditions.
-In case someone needs to operate the UAV in icing weather conditions the applicable model type can be developed according to the customer’s request.
+AURA100 UAVs can be operated rain, snow or overcast without restrictions except for icing weather conditions.
+In case someone needs to operate the UAV in icing weather conditions, the applicable model type can be developed according to the customer’s request.

 AURA100 has been constructed as a heavy-load drone, able to carry up to 100 kg of payload.
 With the continued engineering development of AURA100, the weight of available payload has now been further increased to 120 kg.
 However, depending on purpose of use, we can adjust the size of fuel tank and carrier container to carry smaller loads and therefore travel longer distances or at higher speed.
 To request more precise specifications, get in touch with firstname.lastname@example.org